Fort Hunter (Pennsylvania): Garrison and command

+Illustration of an Augusta Regiment private in 1757.
+The regiment was the first provincial unit raised in Pennsylvania and participated in the construction of Fort Augusta, Fort Hunter, and Fort Halifax.

 As of 10 January 1756, the garrison had only 25 men, but by 13 November, it consisted of two sergeants and 34 privates from the Augusta Regiment.
 In November 1756, Colonel Clapham ordered the interim commander of Fort Hunter, Ensign John Mears, to furnish fifteen men to escort the wagon master Robert Erwin to Fort Halifax.
 Mears informed Erwin that "Col. Clapham had no Command of him nor of his men: that he shou'd not pay any Regard to these Orders of Colonel Clapham's or the Governour's, for how cou'd the Governor give him the Command of that Fort and yet Command it himself."
 Clapham had Mears arrested and sent Ensign Jacob Kerns to replace him.

 In March 1757, Governor William Denny met with Lord Loudoun, Conrad Weiser, and Colonel Clapham and determined that Fort Hunter should be demolished.
 Its garrison and supplies were to be divided between Fort Augusta and Fort Halifax.
 In July and August, settlers in the area protested that removing the fort would put their homes in danger, and after several months of consideration, the governor instead decided to demolish Fort Halifax and transfer its garrison to Fort Hunter.
 A company of 50 men was assigned to range the country between Fort Hunter and Manada Gap, to prevent Native American war parties from moving into the area.
 In February 1758, the garrison was strengthened to 80 men, and by July 1758 consisted of two companies with a total of 108 men and officers.

 Following the end of hostilities after the 1758 Treaty of Easton, the garrison was transferred and the fort was used only for storage until 1763.